dmlguq456/NeXt_TDNN_ASV/README.md

 # NeXt-TDNN for Speaker Verification

-This repository is the official implementation of NeXt-TDNN: Modernizing Multi-Scale Temporal Convolution Backbone for Speaker Verification accepted in ICASSP 2024 [Paper Link](https://arxiv.org/abs/2312.08603)
+This repository is the official implementation of "NeXt-TDNN: Modernizing Multi-Scale Temporal Convolution Backbone for Speaker Verification" accepted in ICASSP 2024 [Paper Link](https://arxiv.org/abs/2312.08603)

 If you find our work useful, please refer to
 ```